lindseybosch/Math_Map/lala_land_userStories.md

 -[x] As a player I want to be able to start the game so that I can start playing.

--[] As a player I want to be given a question so that I can possible move forward if answered correctly.
+-[x] As a player I want to be given a question so that I can possible move forward if answered correctly.

--[] As a player I want to have a place to answer the question.
+-[x] As a player I want to have a place to answer the question.

 -[x] As a player I want to be told wither or not my answer is correct.